kiosktm/Chart.js/README.md

                              }]
                          };

- just make sure that the name in the `yAxes` group matches 1 of the names declared in the datasets
+ just make sure that the name in the `yAxes` group matches 1 of the names declared in the datasets. [http://fiddle.jshell.net/leighking2/2pb5xwez/](http://fiddle.jshell.net/leighking2/2pb5xwez/)

+Most new features are documented in the forks docs section or follow the links to the fiddles to see a working example.
-### Feature Removed
+## Feature Removed
 This feature has been removed as it clashed with the multiple y axis feature, this feature was orginoally added to mainly colour the y axis but this is achived in the multiple y axis feature much easier so this has been removed now
  - line, bar and overlay charts have a new option called `customYLabel`, this is function that can be used to give a custom display to y labels, here is an example showing the parameters and changing the colour of the label based on the index position (also a fiddle) [http://fiddle.jshell.net/leighking2/jLzvhf4f/](http://fiddle.jshell.net/leighking2/jLzvhf4f/)